scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

 .. class:: abstract

    A geophysics paper by Spitz has a long paragraph that describes an algorithm, a model, and the results of applying the algorithm to the model.
-I wanted to implement and test the algorithm to ensure I fully understood the method.
+I wanted to implement and test the algorithm to ensure I fully understood the method and to develop basic scientific Python programming skills.
 This is a good illustration of Python for geophysics because the implementation requires Fourier transforms provided by numpy.fft, setting up linear equations using numpy.array and numpy.matrix, solving the linear equations using scipy.linalg.solve, and applying convolutional filters using scipy.signal.lfilter

-   I created the bandlimited flat event model using array slicing in numpy and is bandlimited in the frequency domain.
+   I created the bandlimited flat event model using array slicing in numpy and bandlimiting in the frequency domain.
 Another component of the model is created by convolving a short derivative filter on a similar flat event model.
 After Fourier transform, linear equations are set up to compute a prediction filter in the FX domain.
-These equations are created using data slicing, conjugate transpose, matrix multiply (all available in numpy).
-Scipy.linalg.solve is used to solve for the prediction error filter.
+These equations are created using array slicing, conjugate transpose, matrix multiply (all available in numpy).
+Scipy.linalg.solve solves for the prediction error filter.
 A final filter is computed using the recursive filter capability in scipy.signal.lfilter.
 Results are displayed using matplotlib.

    This is quite a tour of scipy and numpy to implement an algorithm described in a single (although lengthy) paragraph.
-Many operations commonly used in geophysics are illustrated in the program.
+Many functions commonly used in geophysics are illustrated in the program.
 The algorithm is described and the code shared.

 .. class:: keywords